csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 * If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
 * There is still little experience from ROCm aware MPIs, there may be issues
-    * Note that a CUDA/ROCm aware MPI is only required when passing device pointers to the MPI, passing only host pointers does not require any CUDA/ROCm awareness
+    * Note that a GPU-aware MPI is only required when passing device pointers to the MPI, passing only host pointers does not require any GPU awareness